Rafal Donczew, Ph.D.

 My 101

 During gene transcription, cells read DNA instructions to begin production of proteins that do most of the work in a cell.
-Dysregulation of transcription is a common cause of human disease.
-Our lab studies the mechanisms that regulate the process of gene transcription, especially its two early stages: initiation and elongation.
+Every cell division involves duplication of the genetic material in a process called DNA replication.
+Mistakes during transcription and DNA replication are a common cause of human diseases, including cancer.
+Our lab studies the complex mechanisms that regulate these processes.
 Understanding the details of these mechanisms creates opportunities for targeted drug development.

-In many organisms, including simple unicellular yeast but also humans, DNA is stored as chromatin, which consists of a DNA strand wrapped around a bead-like structure made of proteins called histones.
+In many organisms, including both simple unicellular yeast and humans, DNA is stored as chromatin, which consists of a DNA strand wrapped around a bead-like structure made of proteins called histones.
 Many proteins involved in transcription can “read” specific modifications on histones that are deposited and erased by other specialized factors.

 Research

-Recruitment, regulation, and roles of epigenetic readers from the BET family
+Recruitment, regulation, and roles of chromatin readers from the BET family

 Brief CV